RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 2. **Storing as HTTP-Only Cookie**: By setting the `secure` prop to true, the `ec-token` can be stored as an HTTP-only cookie.
 This approach enhances security by preventing JavaScript access to the token.
 Note that this feature requires the EmbeddedChat RC app to be installed on the server.

 Here’s a concise explanation of how it operates: after logging in, the token is transferred to the EmbeddedChat RC app, where it is set as an HTTP-only cookie.
 During auto-login, EmbeddedChat makes a request that includes cookies managed by the browser to the RC app endpoint.
 The RC app retrieves the token and sends it back, which EmbeddedChat then forwards to the `/api/v1/login` endpoint of the Rocket.chat server for authentication.
 This functionality is fully integrated into the EmbeddedChat app, presented here for technical insight.

+To install the EmbeddedChat RC app on your Rocket.Chat server, please refer to the [EmbeddedChat RC App installation guide](../../rc-app/README.md).

 ## Integrating with EmbeddedChat